KevCaz/KevCazWebsite/_posts/2015-02-17-the-iter-project.markdown

 can maintain the reaction."

-According to the experts speaking in the French radio broadcast -I deeply appreciate and recommend- [Terre a Terre](http://www.franceculture.fr/emission-terre-a-terre-12-13) on 2014/09/20:
+According to the experts opinion expressed during the French radio program [Terre a Terre](http://www.franceculture.fr/emission-terre-a-terre-12-13) aired on 2014/09/20:

 * We do not know how to scale up successfully.